ericbiewener/vscode-vandelay-js/README.md

 An array of filepaths that Vandelay should watch for exports.
 This is the only required configuration option.

 ### `excludePatterns: Array<string | RegExp>`
-An array of glob patterns or regular expressions that match filepaths which should be excluded from caching.
+An array of glob patterns and regular expressions that match filepaths which should be excluded from caching.
 This plugin automatically excludes `node_modules`.

 ### `importGroups: Array<string>`